Iterable/iterable-web-sdk/README.md

 Example:

-Calling `getInAppMessages` with `showInAppMessagesAutomatically` not set returns a JSON API response from Iterable.
+Calling `getInAppMessages` with `options` not set returns a JSON API response from Iterable.
 This response includes an `inAppMessages` field, and each item in the list has a `content.html` field that's an `iframe` with an embedded in-app message.
 The `iframe`'s `sandbox` attribute is set, isolating its render and preventing any malicious JavaScript execution.
 ```ts
 import { getInAppMessages } from '@iterable/web-sdk/dist/inapp';